drinkjava2/Multiple-Columns-Tree/README.md

 insert into tb (groupid,line,id,level) values (1,10,'T',4);
 ```

-Summary of method#2
+Summary of "Sorted-Unlimitation-Depth-Tree"
 Advatange：
-1） Has no depth level limitation
+1. Has no depth level limitation
-2） Simple, easy understand
+2. Simple, easy understand
-3） Easier than method#1 to do SQL do query/delete/insert operation
+3. Easy do Sql query/delete/insert operation, Sql is much shorter and simpler than first method
-4） Only need 1 table
+4. Only need 1 table
-5） Fit all type database
+5. Fit all type database
-6） Take very few database space
+6. No take lots database space

-缺点有:
 Shortage:
-1) Hard to move nodes tree.
+1. Hard to move nodes tree.
 Suitable for applications only often do increase/delete, very few moving nodes operations.